Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Introduction

 From a historical side, aiming to solve the problems of finite-dimensional parameter estimation and signal tracking with non-stationary and dependent data, many scholars have proposed the persistence of excitation (PE) conditions based on the minimum eigenvalues of the conditional expectations of the observation/regression matrices (\cite{Green}).
-Guo \cite{guo1} first proposed the stochastic PE condition in the analysis of Kalman filtering algorithms.
-Later, Zhang \textit{et al.} \cite{ZGC1991}, Guo \cite{guo2}, Guo and Ljung \cite{guo3} and Guo \textit{et al.} \cite{guo4} generalized the PE condition, and proved that if the regression vectors satisfy $\phi$-mixing condition, then the PE condition is necessary and sufficient for the exponential stability of the algorithm.
-The above finite-dimensional PE conditions in \cite{guo1}-\cite{guo4} all require, to some extent, that the auto-covariance matrix of the regression vectors be positive definite, i.e. all the eigenvalues of which have a common strictly positive lower bound.
+Guo (\cite{guo1}) was the first to propose the stochastic PE condition in the analysis of Kalman filtering algorithms.
+Later, Zhang et al. (\cite{ZGC1991}), Guo (\cite{guo2}), Guo and Ljung (\cite{guo3}) and Guo et al. (\cite{guo4}) generalized the PE condition, and proved that if the regression vectors satisfy $\phi$-mixing condition, then the PE condition is necessary and sufficient for the exponential stability of the algorithm.
+The above finite-dimensional PE conditions in \cite{guo1}-\cite{guo4} all require, to some extent, that the auto-covariance matrix of the regression vectors is positive definite, i.e. all the eigenvalues of which have a common strictly positive lower bound.
 Obviously, this does not hold for the statistical learning problems in infinite-dimensional RKHS.
-It is known that even if the data-induced operator in RKHS is strictly positive, the infimum of its eigenvalues is still zero.
-To this end, Li and Zhang \cite{LZ} proposed the infinite-dimensional spatio-temporal PE condition for the convergence of decentralized non-regularized online algorithms in RKHS, i.e. the conditional expectation of the operators induced by the input data converges to a strictly positive deterministic time-invariant compact operator in mean square.
-Note that this condition requires the sequence of auto-covariance operators induced by the input data to converge in some sense even for independent and non-identically distributed data streams.
+It is known that even if the data-induced auto-covariance operator in RKHS is strictly positive, the infimum of its eigenvalues is still zero.
+To this end, Zhang et al. (\cite{LZ}) proposed the infinite-dimensional spatio-temporal PE condition for the convergence of decentralized non-regularized online algorithms in RKHS, i.e. the conditional expectation of the operators induced by the input data converges to a strictly positive deterministic time-invariant compact operator in mean square.
+Note that this condition requires the sequence of auto-covariance operators induced by the i nput data to converge in some sense even for independent and non-identically distributed data streams.